ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 If you have your funds in a wallet, follow these steps:

 ## 1. Determine which layer 2 network you want to use.
-You can learn more about different projects on our [layer 2 page](https://ethereum.org/en/layer-2/).
+You can learn more about the different projects and important links on our [layer 2 page](https://ethereum.org/en/layer-2/).

 ## 2. Go to the selected bridge:
 Some popular layer 2s are: